roboticslab-uc3m/teo-developer-manual/introduction.md

 ###  Initializing the communication server

 Our current implementation uses [YARP](http://eris.liralab.it/yarpdoc/what_is_yarp.html) for communication.
 Basic use of YARP requires the use of a centralized server.
 This server associates the low-level implementation of the communication ports with the names we give them.
-Before executing any TEO program or application, please launch a yarp server from a terminal:
+Before executing any TEO program or application, please launch a YARP server from a terminal:

 ```bash
 yarp server